 “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.
 What you have learned and received and heard and seen in me—practice these things, and the God of peace will be with you” (Phil.
 4:8-9).

 In some cases, this attitude adjustment will enable you to see the value of staying in your church and continuing to work on your differences.
-Even if that is not the case, this exercise will enable you to sincerely affirm to others the ways that God has worked in and through the church.
+Even if that is not the case, this exercise will enable you to sincerely affirm to others how God has worked in and through the church.

 4. Resolve Outstanding Conflicts

-One of the most frequent reasons people leave a church or ministry team is because of unresolved conflict with the leaders or other members (Acts 15:36-41).
-This is especially common with people who are inclined to escape from conflict rather than face it honestly and openly.
+One of the most frequent reasons people leave a church or ministry team is unresolved conflict with the leaders or other members (Acts 15:36-41).
+This is especially common with people inclined to escape from conflict rather than face it honestly and openly.

-Therefore, it is essential that you do everything in your power to address any unresolved conflicts with other members or leaders in your church (Matt.
+Therefore, you must do everything in your power to address any unresolved conflicts with other members or leaders in your church (Matt.
 5:9; 23-24; see Relational Peacemaking).
 Others may not respond as you would hope, but if you’ve done all you can to live at peace, you can at least depart with a clear conscience (Rom.
 12:18).

 5. Talk with Your Leaders